This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 What Makes This Book Different

-Second, Tolle writes from direct experience rather than accumulated knowledge.
-The book does not feel like a survey of spiritual literature or a synthesis of other people’s ideas.
+First it is not prescriptive in the conventional sense — it does not offer a ten-step program or a daily routine to follow.
+Instead it points directly at a shift in awareness that the reader can experience in the act of reading.
+Second Tolle writes from direct experience rather than accumulated knowledge.
+The book does not feel like a survey of spiritual literature.
 It feels like a report from someone who has actually made the shift being described — which gives it a quality of immediacy that intellectual spiritual writing often lacks.

 Who Is This Book For?